PV ModuleTech USA Welcome Party hosted by Kiwa

 Yezin Taha

-The opening session on day two focuses on how to choose a module supplier, given all the risk factors in play today.
+The opening session on day two focuses on how to choose a module supplier, given all the risk factors in play today, including key issues such as traceability and recycling.

 Speakers